Rishabh-0/Penguin_app/README.md

 # Penguin_app
-Used machine learning algorithms to predict the species of pengguins , Used streamlit module for better visualisations and understandings
+Used machine learning algorithms to predict the species of penguins , Used streamlit module for better visualisations and understandings